Imanm02/CE203-DSD-Lab/README.md

 # CE203-DigitalSystemsDesign-Lab
+Solutions to Dr. Ejlali's CE203: Digital Systems Design-Lab (Sharif University of Technology - Summer 2023) Assignments

 ## Overview

-This repository contains solutions to the practices, course instructions, and other useful resources for the CE203: Digital System Design Lab course at Sharif University of Technology, Summer 2024, taught by Dr. Ejlali.
+This repository contains solutions to the practices, course instructions, and other useful resources for the CE203: Digital System Design Lab course at Sharif University of Technology, Summer 2023, taught by Dr. Ejlali.

 ## Table of Contents